girlcalledblu/ares-basicblu-theme/README.md

 * If you use FS3, the Attribute, Skill, and Advantage dots on both the character sheet and character scene card will match the color scheme in the client;
 * Job categories have been colored in rainbow order;
 * Mobile response has been added and updated in a variety of elements.

+## Warning!
+The images you see in the home screenshot are not part of this theme package!